 How will I know where to meet the afternoon of Orientation?

-The confirmation email you receive from the Orientation Office after you have mailed us your registration form will specify where to meet that afternoon.
+The confirmation email you receive from the Orientation Office after you have registered will specify where to meet that afternoon.
 For additional help navigating the campus, the Orientation Office will post signs all over campus directing you to the different locations.